• Skip to primary navigation

 After identifying the specific plant equipment or areas of the facility where thermal analysis is beneficial, create a separate PM and job plan for the thermal analysis.

-We recommend you incorporate thermal analysis inspections, such as annual drone-enabled thermal scans, throughout the facility under one PM.
-The periodic approach is more effective than performing thermal analysis inspections on equipment in a piecemeal fashion for PM purposes.
+We recommend incorporating thermal analysis inspections, such as annual drone-enabled thermal scans, throughout the facility under one PM.
+The periodic approach is more effective than performing thermal analysis inspections on equipment piecemeal for PM purposes.

 Recordkeeping is an integral part of the PM program and must include the details required for that process at a minimum.
 To optimize the benefits of thermal analysis, you should extend recordkeeping to include details specific to the thermal inspection process since comparison to past inspections is essential and valuable.

-We encourage developing a benchmarking procedure along with practices on documenting subsequent inspections.
+We encourage developing a benchmarking procedure along with practices for documenting subsequent inspections.

 Benchmarking should include:

-Make your benchmarks records available for comparison to all subsequent thermal analysis surveys.
+Make your benchmark records available for comparison to all subsequent thermal analysis surveys.
 When inspectors identify significant temperature variations from the benchmarked temperatures, that variance should trigger further investigation.

 6. Train and certify your internal and external resources